Back in June of this year, Google was first spotted testing a video timestamp feature for YouTube videos within the Google app.

 Because Ahrefs has added a timestamp summary to the description of their video, it has allowed this feature to be triggered on mobile.

 There are likely other factors at play here, such as the video having some existing popularity.
-But the fact that it’s on YouTube, ranks #1 in the carousel, and is in English, has timestamps in the description – this was enough to get the feature.
+But the fact that it’s on YouTube, ranks #1 in the carousel, and has timestamps in the description – this was enough to get the feature.

 When I refer to “timestamps in the description”, that’s literally all it means.